Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

-\begin{itemize} \item The AI proximity-aware IoT applications have different requirements and each one has its distinctive performance keys.
+In this section, we reviewed state-of-the-art deep learning and reinforcement learning techniques, examined their performance metrics, and presented some of their applications that may require pervasive deployment.
+In this context, multiple conclusions can be stated: \begin{itemize} \item The AI proximity-aware IoT applications have different requirements and each one has its distinctive performance keys.
 For example, VR/AR is highly sensitive to delays and cannot tolerate any motion sickness.
 Meanwhile, the applications relying on UAVs and moving robots have stringent requirements in terms of energy to accomplish their missions.
-For the surveillance applications, the accuracy is paramount whereas health services require strict privacy constraints.
+For the surveillance applications, the accuracy is paramount.
 However, such requirements come with other costs.
 More specifically, lower delays and energy consumption can be achieved using small DL networks that generate fast inference and can be deployed locally.
-On the other hand, high accuracy cannot be attained using these models.
-Instead, deep networks can be adopted, while incurring higher memory and computation requirements and consequently higher communication overheads for remote execution.
-Privacy imposes local training and inference, that requires robust devices issued with GPUs.
+On the other hand, high accuracy requires deep networks that incur higher memory and computation utilization and consequently higher communication overheads for remote execution.
 Therefore, understanding the requirements of the targeted application and the trade-off between different hyper-parameters is crucial for selecting the adequate AI model and the processing device. \item The common characteristic for most of AI applications, particularly for IoT applications that require real-time data collection, is the need for prompt response and fast analytics that should not be piled for later processing.
 Hence, centralized solutions such as cloud-based data analytics are not feasible anymore, due to the communication overheads.
 Pervasive computation has emerged as a solution that enables the deployment of AI at the proximity of the data source for latency-sensitive applications, and in collaboration with high-performance servers for better computational resources. \item Understanding the application requirements and the pervasive environment and wisely selecting the data shape and the adopted AI technique, is critical for determining the distribution mode.
 More specifically, the privacy constraints and the size of the data open the doors for federated learning where each entity trains its data locally.
 The low latency requirements and the limited resources imposed by some pervasive systems, push for the partitioning of inference where the AI model is split into smaller segments.
-Finally, the dynamics of the system, the unavailability of labeled data and the inherently decentralized architectures call for the online learning where agents are distributed. \end{itemize}
+Finally, the dynamics of the system, the unavailability of labeled data and the inherently decentralized architectures call for the reinforcement learning where agents are distributed. \end{itemize}